The Smart Technology Guide for Property Owners and Community Managers

-Top 4 Benefits of Access Management Cloud Software
+Top 4 Benefits of Access Control Cloud Software

 Automation: The internet transforms what were once manual (analog) tasks and automates them by making them digital.
 For example, suppose you have telephone intercoms for your access control system.
 In that case, you go onsite to the building itself and ‘manually’ update the resident directory every time a new tenant comes on board or every time a tenant departs.
 If you’ve done this, or are doing it, you know how time-consuming this is.
 Cloud software, like myQ Community, automates this process.
 In other words, it’s done without human intervention.

 Collaboration: Resident information can be updated and shared in real-time with others, like an area supervisor or employee.
 If you’ve used Microsoft Teams, you understand how documents can be shared and accessed.
 Access control management is like that.
-Everything is updated in real-time and the changes made by a colleague, or an employee, show up automatically.
+Every change made by a colleague, or an employee, shows up in real-time and automatically.

 Visibility: Because cloud software updates in real-time, you always have the most current data available.
-For example, when it comes to video intercom access control, you can see live stream video clips of who has entered a building.
-You can also review video logs of activity at the entrance to a building.
+For example, when it comes to video intercom access control, you can see capture video clips of who has entered a building.
+You can also review video logs of all entry events.

 34% of MDU managers reported offering smart home devices to residents.